bendstein/calculator/README.md

 A calculator made in rust.

-To start in GUI mode, run the application with no arguments.
+To start in GUI mode, run the application with no arguments (or, with '/d:gui').

-To start in Console mode, run the application with '/d:Console'.
+To start in Console mode, run the application with '/d:console'.

 ### GUI mode